 At runtime, XtraReport, Band, and XRControl objects have a collection of expression bindings.
 Each element from this collection binds the object’s property with an expression that specifies the property’s value.
 Specify elements in this collection to bind the object’s properties to data.

-The Report Designer’s Expression Editor allows you to use functions, operators, data source fields, report elements, constants, and variables to construct expressions.
+The Report Designer’s Expression Editor has a graphical interface that allows you to create and edit expressions.

-The Expression Editor displays all the errors it finds in the created expression.
+The Expression Editor displays all the errors it finds in the specified expression.